 The drug war escalated, in fits and starts, until 1971 when President Nixon declared the modern war on drugs.
 He announced "a new, all-out offensive" against drug abuse, "America's public enemy number one," and created a new office directly under him in the White House to coordinate the major federal drug abuse programs.
-Drug control legislation has been actively considered by every Congress since then, and the 108th Congress is not expected to be an exception.
+Drug control legislation has been actively considered by every Congress since then, and the 108th Congress is no exception.